sidmangla/Pivaga/README.md

 mAP(0.5-0.9): 0.745

-2. Different lighting conditions and different angles of brands and logo **solution**: Used Augmentation by tweaking Saturation, Brightness, and contrast of images by 25%.
+2. Different lighting conditions and different angles of brands and logo **Solution**: Used Augmentation by tweaking the Saturation, Brightness, and contrast of images by 25%.
 Therefore mitigating the light issues.
 Also flipped, and rotated the images to counter different angles of the logos and brand names

 4. Occlusions:
 **Solution**: Occlusions were handled by annotating images where there were heavy occlusions and the usage of Yolov7 also helped.